-The Company's significant business segments for the nine months ended September 30, 2003 and 2002 were Liggett, Vector Tobacco and real estate.
+The Company's significant business segments for the three months ended March 31, 2004 and 2003 were Liggett, Vector Tobacco and real estate.
 The Liggett segment consists of the manufacture and sale of conventional cigarettes and, for segment reporting purposes, includes the operations of Medallion acquired on April 1, 2002 (which operations are held for legal purposes as part of Vector Tobacco).
-The Vector Tobacco segment includes the development and marketing of low nicotine, nicotine-free and reduced carcinogen cigarette products and, for segment reporting purposes, excludes the operations of Medallion.
+The Vector Tobacco segment includes the development and marketing of the low nicotine and nicotine-free cigarette products as well as the development of reduced risk cigarette products and, for segment reporting purposes, excludes the operations of Medallion.

-Financial information for the Company's operations before taxes and minority interest for the three and nine months ended September 30, 2003 and 2002 follows:
+Financial information for the Company's continuing operations before taxes and minority interests for the three months ended March 31, 2004 and 2003 follows: